TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/Hooks/Creation/Index.rst

 ============================================================

 .. warning::
-   The hook show here is deprecated since TYPO3 v9 - use a custom :ref:`PSR-15 middleware<request-handling>` instead.
+   The hook shown here is deprecated since TYPO3 v9 - use a custom :ref:`PSR-15 middleware<request-handling>` instead.

 Data submission to extensions::